MillerRidgeway/DistributedFileSystem/README.md

-Distributed file system that utilizes a central controller node for organization and host nodes for redundancy and serving.
+<span style="font-size:larger;"> Distributed file system that utilizes a central controller node for organization and host nodes for redundancy and serving.</span>

 Program Arguments